uptane/uptane-standard/uptane-standard.md

 ##### Custom metadata about images

-In addition to the required metadata, the targets metadata file SHOULD contain extra metadata for each image on the repository.
+In addition to the required metadata, the Targets metadata file SHOULD contain extra metadata for each image on the repository.
 This metadata can be customized for a particular use case.
-Examples of use cases for different types of custom metadata can be found in the deployment considerations document.
+Examples of use cases for different types of custom metadata can be found in the Deployment Considerations document.
 However, there are a few important pieces of custom metadata that SHOULD be present in most implementations.

-The following information SHOULD be provided for each image on both the image repository and the director repository:
+The following information SHOULD be provided for each image on both the Image repository and the Director repository:

 * A release counter, to be incremented each time a new version of the image is released.
 This can be used to prevent rollback attacks even in cases where the director repository is compromised.
 * A hardware identifier, or list of hardware identifiers, representing models of ECUs with which the image is compatible.
 This can be used to ensure that an ECU can not be ordered to install an incompatible image, even in cases where the Director repository is compromised.